Minimal Energy Local Systems on Curves: Introduction

 \subsection{Acknowledgements}

 I thank my advisor Daniel Litt.
 He suggested that I study these minimal energy local systems, and this project would not be possible without his encouragement and the many extremely helpful conversations I have had with him.
 I would also like to thank Simon Xu for the discussions I have had with him and for entertaining my many questions about Hodge theory.
 I am grateful to Samuel Bronstein and Arnaud Maret for their insightful questions and comments.
 I also thank Brian Collier as well as Bronstein and Maret for bringing the work of Tholozan and Toulisse to my attention.
+I would also like to thank the anonymous referees for their very helpful and detailed comments, and for pointing out some mistakes in previous versions of the paper.